What is AIS?

 - The Novel SAT-AIS Receiver — This concerns the development of a third generation Novel SAT-AIS Receiver (NAIS), mainly focusing on low power consumption, small size and advanced signal processing for nano- and microsatellites.
 It will encompass the design, development, manufacturing, assembling, testing, and qualifying the SAT-AIS receiver as suitable for nano- and micro satellites.
 The Norwegian Space Center will be the satellite operator and is responsible for the integration of the new receiver into the national NORSAT-1 satellite, as well as launch and operation of the satellite.

 - Micro-satellites (E-SAIL) — This concerns the development of SAT-AIS micro-satellites, focusing on step-wise evolution of the next generation of these spacecraft towards improved SAT-AIS performance with extended antenna and raw data handling capabilities.
 This will encompass the design, development, manufacture, assembling, testing, and qualification of several innovative SAT-AIS micro-satellites.
-These will be targeted at different price/performance points for the commercial AIS market. exactEarth Ltd. will operate the satellites and will provide an augmented service to EMSA and European users as well as to other customers.
+These will be targeted at different price/performance points for the commercial AIS market.

 - Plasma — This concerns the design, development and pre-operation of a service framework that will provide SAT-AIS data value-added information services to institutional end-users and commercial companies.
-It will collect AIS messages from terrestrial and space based sources, validate and process them to generate: validated/enhanced SAT-AIS messages enriched with metadata on AIS messages correctness, and warnings of suspicious or anomalous vessels behavior.
+It will collect AIS messages from terrestrial and space based sources, validate and process them to generate: validated/enhanced SAT-AIS messages enriched with metadata on AIS messages correctness, and warnings of suspicious or anomalous vessels behaviour.
 The platform will be designed and developed in close cooperation with the end-users involved in the project (i.e., EMSA, SAMSA and BlueFinger), and eventually demonstrated to them during the demonstration period with the objectives to (i) gather feedback to further fine-tune the service, and (ii) to facilitate users take-up of the developed service offer following the completion of the project.

 These co-funded activities include all necessary prototypes and models required to qualify the latest technologies and cost-effective design based on ruggedized off-the-shelf elements.